West Rasen Heritage Centre Group Membership

 GREEN MAN DAY AT WEST RASEN

-The traditional spring event in West Rasen, the 13th Annual Green Man Day on Monday 6th May.
-The organisers hold the event to raise money to help pay for the continuing refurbishment and general repairs and maintenance of the Heritage Centre.
-The plans are for a variety of activities to suit all age groups with lots of exciting things for kiddies, tempting treats for all in the tea rooms, and stalls selling lots of interesting goodies.
-Entrance fee is £1 and includes a free raffle ticket.
-West Rasen Heritage Centre 1 pm to 4 pm.
+This traditional spring event in The organisers hold the event to raise money to help pay for the continuing refurbishment and general repairs and maintenance of the Heritage Centre.
+The event organisers plan a variety of activities to suit all age groups with lots of exciting things for kiddies, tempting treats for all in the tea rooms, and stalls selling lots of interesting goodies.

 Richard Headland entertaining visitors on his Melodeon